matthewcpaul/mcp/_work/invision.md

 <div class="c-grid__half">
   <h2>Design System</h2>
   <article class="c-grid__mt c-text-format">
     <p>After a few feature and product launches, I was asked to take on extra responsibility and be the design system partner for all of InVision’s web properties to help make sure each team’s needs were being met.
-We began having “Helios Office Hours” every other week, and I eventually led an extensive audit and refactor of the system’s typography, spacing units, and common component sizes.
+We began having “<a href="http://invision-helios.herokuapp.com/" target="_blank">Helios</a> Office Hours” every other week, and I eventually led an extensive audit and refactor of the system’s typography, spacing units, and common component sizes.
 I also contributed many new icons to the system and helped build a Studio library and corresponding React Storybook of UI elements for my specific product area.</p>
   </article>
 </div>
 <img class="c-media" src="../../images/invision/inspect-components@2x.png" alt="Components, icons, and colors from InVision’s design system">